lmarzen/esp32-weather-epd/README.md

 Pin connections are defined in config.cpp.

-If you are using the FireBeetle 2 ESP32-E you can use the connections I used or change them how you would like.
+If you are using the FireBeetle 2 ESP32-E, you can use the connections I used or change them how you would like.

-The E-Paper Driver Hat has two physical switches that must be set correctly in order for the display to work.
+The E-Paper Driver Hat has two physical switches that must be set correctly for the display to work.

 - Display Config: Set switch to position B.